citybikes/docs/index.md

 ## Getting started

 * [Documentation][api-docs] on using the public [CityBikes API][api].
-* Contribute to [pybikes] to add a new networks, report or fix an issue.
+* Contribute to [pybikes] to add a new network, report or fix an issue.
 * Running citybikes locally with [hyper].
 * Help us improve these docs by contributing to https://github.com/citybikes/docs